ZhanghanNi/community-detection-blue/README.md

 ## Algorithms
 - Girvan Newman: divisive algorithm that each iteration deletes the edge with the highest betweenness to create a set of communities (connected components) that maximize modularity.
 See `Aidan/girvan_newman_implementation/girvan_newman_implementation.py` for from scratch implementation.
 - Louvain Method: uses a top down approach to merge nodes into communities that maximize modularity.
 See `Yang_Tan/louvain_method_implementation.py` for from scratch implementation.
-- Basic Variable Network Search (BVNS): randomization approach to simulate gradient descent for forming communities with maximum modularity.
+- Basic Variable Neighborhood Search (BVNS): randomization approach to simulate gradient descent for forming communities with maximum modularity.
 See `Jake/bvns/bvns_implementation.py` for from scratch implementation.

 ## Datasets
 - Karate Club: models the relationships of a karate club that split into two new clubs.
 Each individual is a node and edges between them represent relationships.
 Edges are weighted based on strength of relationship.
 Original dataset from [An Information Flow Model for Conflict and Fission in Small Groups by Wayne W. Zachary](https://www.jstor.org/stable/3629752).